AnitaYCheng/scalifap/src/courses/english-literature.md

 - Model and practice prose pieces
     - Essential Questions
     - Critical Reading and Annotation Techniques
+- *The Metamorphosis*
+    - POV
+    - Plot
-- Read “Story of an Hour”
+- Read “Story of an Hour” and “The Yellow Wallpaper”
     - Setting
     - Character
-- Read “The Yellow Wallpaper”
     - Note-Taking Guide
     - Digital Composition Overview and Sample Construction
 - Look at AP&reg; exam {{ site.currentYear }} prose
     - Prompt
     - Student Samples
+- Goal Setting Overview
-- Work on a unit or the syllabus
+    - Work on units
-- Lesson Plan Presentations Work Time
+    - Syllabus/scope and sequence
 - Reflect and Project (any parking lot q’s)

 ### Thursday, Day 4